xplosionmind/tommi.space/content/jam/public/giTMI.md

 tags:
   - geek/server
 image: https://upload.wikimedia.org/wikipedia/commons/thumb/1/19/2022-11-27_Forgejo_by-David-Revoy.jpg/1280px-2022-11-27_Forgejo_by-David-Revoy.jpg
-description: |
-  Notes about moving out of [GitHub](https://github.com/xplosionmind 'my GitHub profile') and setting up a self-hosted [Forgejo](https://forgejo.org 'Forgejo official website') instance.
+description: Notes about moving out of GitHub and setting up a self-hosted Forgejo instance.
 created: 2021-12-15T01:18:14+01:00
 ---
-The morning of <time datetime='2021-11-16T09:34:47+01:00'>Tuesday, November 16<sup>th</sup> at 9:35</time>, after reading a few toots suggesting that the federation of [Gitea](https://gitea.com 'Gitea official website') instances is not relegated to a Utopian future, I decided to finally [self-host my own git forge](https://mastodon.uno/@tommi/10728603055996713 'Toot about self-hosting Gitea').
+The morning of <time datetime='2021-11-16T09:34:47+01:00'>Tuesday, November 16<sup>th</sup> at 9:35</time>, after reading a few toots suggesting that the [federation of Gitea](https://forgefriends.org 'ForgeFriends website') instances is not relegated to a Utopian future, [I impulsively decided to self-host my own git forge](https://mastodon.uno/@tommi/107286030559967130 'Tommi’s toot about self-hosting his own git forge').

-If you just want to read about [GiTMI][gitmi], please [jump to the Log](#Log 'Jump to the Log section').
+If you just want to read about [giTMI], please [jump to the Log](#Log 'Jump to the Log section').

 ## Why